 Learn more about working with multi-session applications with Clerk components and custom flows in our detailed guide.

 Session tokens are JWTs that contain a set of standard claims required by Clerk, but there are times when you want to augment these tokens by providing additional claims of your own.

-To add custom claims to the session token, navigate to the Sessions settings screen and click on the Edit button in the Customize session token section.
+To add custom claims to the session token, navigate to the Sessions settings in the Clerk Dashboard, and click on the Edit button in the Customize session token section.
 This will open a modal window where you can add claims and even use our handy shortcodes.

 To read more about the Clerk standard claims and customizing these tokens with JWT Templates, check out our session token customization guide.